 SPECIAL K’S: KOVINIC, KUDERMETOVA SET CHARLESTON FINAL

-MAIDEN WTA TITLE ON THE LINE AT THE VOLVO CAR OPEN
+MAIDEN WTA TITLE ON THE LINE AT THE CHARLESTON OPEN

 The shutdown of 2020, brought on by an unrelenting global pandemic, sent us all into a tailspin.
 We dealt with loss, struggled in lockdown, stockpiled toilet paper.
 Danka Kovinic was no exception.
 When Indian Wells fell off the books, the Montenegrin had played just three matches all year — each of them losses.

 Amidst the uncertainty, Kovinic says she began to question her place in the sport.
 A decade into her professional tennis career, she had put up some notable results, the first player from her homeland, man or woman, to reach the second round of a Grand Slam.
 She had even cracked the Top 50.
 But those big-title dreams remained unfulfilled.

 Then she did something remarkable.
 She decided to bet on herself, to start believing that she could hold her own against anyone out there, maybe even the very best.
 She put in the work, put in the hours on the practice court.
 When the tour resumed last summer, that inner-belief began to pay off.
 She upset 10th-ranked Swiss Belinda Bencic en route to the Round of 16 at the WTA 1000 in Rome.

 Now the 26-year-old is into the biggest final of her career at the Charleston Open, having scored a 6-3, 6-2 victory over 12thseed Ons Jabeur of Tunisia.
 It marked her third straight win over a seed this week, having taken down No. 3 Petra Kvitova (6-4, 6-1) and No. 11 Yulia Putintseva in the Round of 16 and quarterfinals, respectively.